 All of which are part of effective digital security controls, complemented by application allowlisting, which stands as the gold standard in cybersecurity.
 Application allowlisting proactively prevents malware and unauthorized software from executing, significantly reducing the attack surface and minimizing vulnerabilities.
 For CFOs, grasping these digital security controls is vital not only for protecting patient information but also for mitigating financial risks associated with data breaches.
 In 2023, medical entities faced a troubling 92% rate of cyberattack targeting, up from 88% the previous year, underscoring the urgent need for robust protective strategies.
 By investing in these measures, including application allowlisting, healthcare organizations can avoid costly penalties—averaging $9.8 million per breach, a decrease from $10.9 million in 2023—and reputational damage, fostering a more secure operational environment.

 Moreover, aligning financial strategies with digital security controls can significantly enhance return on investment (ROI).
 Organizations leveraging AI and automation tools have managed to detect and contain cyber incidents 98 days faster than average, resulting in savings of nearly $1 million.
-This proactive stance not only diminishes the likelihood of incidents that disrupt operations but also curtails additional expenses related to recovery and compliance failures.
+This proactive stance not only that disrupt operations but also curtails additional expenses related to recovery and compliance failures.
 As cybersecurity regulations intensify globally, with new legislation mandating stricter protection measures, the importance of digital security controls, including comprehensive HIPAA compliance solutions, in maintaining compliance and operational integrity cannot be overstated.

 In today's healthcare landscape, the implementation of robust cybersecurity measures is not just a regulatory requirement but a critical necessity for safeguarding sensitive patient data.
 Healthcare organizations face a myriad of cybersecurity threats, and it is imperative that they adopt a comprehensive approach to security that includes digital security controls alongside various control types.